-Sydney Metro staff, other than the Chief Executive who is employed by the Board, are employed by the NSW Government in the Transport Service.
+Sydney Metro staff are employed by the NSW Government in the Transport Service.
 The Transport Secretary exercises the employer functions on behalf of the NSW Government for staff in the Transport Service, unless otherwise specified in legislation.
 The Transport Secretary may delegate employer functions.
-These are set out in the TfNSW employment and industrial relations delegations instrument.
+These are set out in the Transport Service of NSW Employment and Industrial Relations delegations instrument.